Destinations Greece The Ionian Islands

 25-min cab into Corfu Old Town for dinners

-InsiderBeachfront bungalow categories are the booking — the garden-set rooms are good but the property is built around the strand.
-25-min cab into Corfu Old Town for dinners.
+InsiderThe beachfront bungalow categories are the booking; the garden-set rooms are fine, but the property is built around the strand.
+25-minute cab into Corfu Old Town for dinners.

-A small boutique on Corfu's north-east coast at San Stefano (Sinies) — eight rooms, restaurant directly on the beach, the right small-hotel pick for the Durrell-stretch of the island.
+A small boutique on Corfu's north-east coast at San Stefano (Sinies): eight rooms, a restaurant directly on the beach, the small-hotel pick for the Durrell stretch of the island.
 Walk to Kassiopi for the Old-Port dinners.

 What it's known for